 Why Should You Use Harvest Hosts?

-If you’re driving cross country and need to make an overnight stop along the way, Harvest Hosts is the way to go.
+For those journeying cross-country and seeking memorable overnight stops, Harvest Hosts is your ideal choice.
 While there are plenty of other options, Harvest Hosts’ listings include unique experiences that will make your stay more memorable and comfortable.
 Not to mention affordable—all overnight stays are free if you have a membership!
-You gain access to overnight parking in properties that have signed up with the Harvest Hosts program.
+You’ll have access to unique overnight parking at properties affiliated with the Harvest Hosts program.
 You can enjoy fun and unique locations such as wildlife rescue facilities, fruit and vegetable farms, dairies, cideries, and many more.
 There’s no need to pay anything once you get there—everything is covered by the membership fee.
 However, Harvest Hosts members are expected to support the business in some way by spending a minimum of $20.
 You are free to choose how to spend $20 so long as it helps the business—for example, you can buy fresh produce from a farm, shop for souvenirs from a museum gift shop, or indulge in a bottle or two of wine from a vineyard.
 With these simple purchases, you help boost local businesses as you enjoy your free overnight stay.
 It’s a win-win for you and the host!
 Harvest Hosts locations offer different levels of services for RVers that stay in their properties.
 The minimum requirement is an overnight parking spot.
 Some hosts may also provide the following:

 - Water hookup